snowflakedb/ArcticTraining/STYLE_GUIDE.md

 1. We don't want to contribute to the myriads of warnings already emitted by the sub-systems rendering the log stream useless to end user because they can't tell what's important from non-important because there are too many warnings.

-   If there is an issue it should assert, if there is an indication it should be info-level for those who want it.
+   If there is an issue it should assert, if there is an indication it should be info-level log for those who want it.

 2. don't issue warnings when a default value is used, this is the whole point of defaults - we just need to make sure they are well documented.
 The default value could be a function arg default, but it can also be a bigger scope default - e.g. which sub-system was deployed since the user didn't specify any preference. `log.info` is probably OK for that purpose.